rmsk2/rustpwman/README.md

 When you activate this menu entry the dialog shown above opens and lets you select a template string.
 In order to copy the value identified by that template string to the clipboard and then close the dialog you can either press the `<Retrieve and close>` button or press the return key while the chosen template string is selected.
 Instead of using the menu entry you can alternatively press F7.
-If you press the `<Open as URL>` button the text retrieved as described above will be interpredted as a URL and opened in the default browser of your system.
+If you press the `<Open as URL>` button (or press F9) the text retrieved as described above will be interpredted as a URL and opened in the default browser of your system.
 Additionally the dialog will stay open to allow you to select further elements.
-Pressing the `<Retrieve only>` button copies the select teamplate value to the clipboard and also leaves the dialog open for further interaction.
+Pressing the `<Retrieve only>` button (or pressing F8) copies the select teamplate value to the clipboard and also leaves the dialog open for further interaction.

 ### Add entry